openhab/openhab-addons/addons/voice/org.openhab.voice.pico2wave/README.md

 ## Supported Audio Formats

-The pico2wave service produces audio streams using WAV containers and PCM (signed) codec with 16bit depth.
+The Pico service produces audio streams using WAV containers and PCM (signed) codec with 16bit depth.